openfaas/docs/docs/architecture/production.md

 * OpenFaaS gateway

     For a production environment, we recommend a minimum of three replicas of the gateway.
-You can set an additional auto-scaling rule with HPAv2 if you have purchased additional licenses for that environment.

     By default, the OpenFaaS gateway includes a Topology Spread Constraints to ensure that replicas are spread across different nodes.
-This means that if a node were to be reclaimed or any reason, the gateway would still be available, since at least one replica would be running on another node.
+This means that if a node were to be reclaimed or any reason, the gateway would still be available, since at least one replica would be running on another node

+    Optionally, you can set an additional auto-scaling rule with HPAv2 to scale the gateway automatically based on CPU and memory usage.
+The percentage values are based upon the requests and limits set for the gateway pod, and should be tuned to suit your own workload:

+    ```yaml
+    # 50% CPU or 50% RAM is only a guide, and you need to
+    # tune this to suit your own needs

+    # 3 replicas are required for HA

+    apiVersion: autoscaling/v2
+    kind: HorizontalPodAutoscaler
+    metadata:
+      name: gateway-hpa
+      namespace: openfaas
+    spec:
+      scaleTargetRef:
+        apiVersion: apps/v1
+        kind: Deployment
+        name: gateway
+      minReplicas: 3
+      maxReplicas: 6
+      metrics:
+      - type: Resource
+        resource:
+          name: cpu
+          target:
+            type: Utilization
+            averageUtilization: 50
+      - type: Resource
+        resource:
+          name: memory
+          target:
+            type: Utilization
+            averageUtilization: 50
+    ```

 * OpenFaaS queue-worker